MAKOSCAFEE/community/contributors/guide/README.md

 ## Events

-Kubernetes participates in KubeCon + CloudNativeCon, held three times per year in China, Europe and in North America.
+Kubernetes participates in KubeCon/CloudNativeCon, held three times per year in China, Europe and in North America.
 Information about these and other community events is available on the CNCF [events](https://www.cncf.io/events/) pages.

 ### Meetups